vivshaw/zettel/pages/Friedrich Wilhelm Joseph Schelling.md

+---
-tags:: philosophy, Germany, idealism, German Idealism alias:: Schelling
+tags: philosophy, Germany, idealism, German Idealism
+alias: Schelling
+---

 - on [[nature]], from *First Outline of System of the Philosophy of Nature*:
 	- > Insofar as we regard the totality of objects not merely as a product, but at the same time necessarily as productive, it becomes *Nature* for us -